ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 }
 ```

-The method works like the original event handler for the **Animate** button.
+The method works the same as the original event handler for the **Animate** button.
 It translates (`QTransform.translate`), rotates (`QTransform.rotate`), scales (`QTransform.scale`), and shears (`QTransform.shear`) the image.
 It implements all of these actions using the statements under the *for loop*. `QTransform` uses the transformation matrix to perform the affine transformation.
 You can also manually set elements of that matrix using the `QTransform.setMatrix` method.

 The user interface is updated using signals (via the emit keyword).
 This update performs the scale and shear changes.

-To summarize, you have made only three changes:
+To summarize, you have made three changes:
 1. `elapsedTimer.restart` method to restart an instance of the **QElapsedTimer**.
 2. Embedded transformations within a *for loop*
 3. `qDebug` to print information about the code execution time in the debugger console